Creative Restoration

 Inside this cosy course you’ll find…

-🧶 Mindful Knitting: Transform knitting from a hobby to a tool for restoration and present moment awareness.
+🧶 Mindful knitting: Transform knitting from a hobby to a tool for restoration and present moment awareness.

-🧶 Knitting for Well-being: Learn how to use knitting to connect with your needs, enhance resilience, and reduce stress.
+🧶 Knitting for wellbeing: Learn how to use knitting to connect with your needs, enhance resilience, and reduce stress.

-🧶 Intentional Stitching: Using knitting as a way of expressing your values, identities and creativity.
+🧶 Intentional stitching: Using knitting as a way of expressing your values, identities and creativity.

 • A self-paced course delivered as a private podcast feed, directly to your inbox and your favourite podcast app

-• Bonus episodes including:
+• Bonus sessions for:

 Whether your craft is knitting or crochet, this course is perfect for: